cdcepi/WNV-forecast-data-2022/data-forecasts/README.md

 ### Pull request forecast validation

 When a pull request is submitted, the data are validated through [Github Actions](https://docs.github.com/en/actions) which runs the tests present in [the validations repository](https://github.com/cdcepi/Flusight-forecast-validation).
 The intent for these tests are to validate the requirements above.
 Please [let us know](https://github.com/cdcepi/WNV-forecast-data-2022/issues) if you are facing issues while running the tests.

 Policy on late or updated submissions
 ------------------

-In order to ensure that forecasting is done in real-time, all forecasts are required to be submitted to this repository by 11pm ET on Mondays each week.
+In order to ensure that forecasting is done in real-time, all forecasts are required to be submitted to this repository by the listed (deadlines)[../README.md].
 We do not accept late forecasts.